5 Inquiry

 5.1.1 Sensitivity Chasing

-Guido Melchior (2019) argues that the point of checking is to establish a sensitive belief in the checked proposition.
-To motivate this, think about the following case.
-Florian has just weighed out the coffee beans for his morning pot of coffee.
-Naturally he uses the best scales he has for this purpose; it’s important to get the coffee right.
-He starts wondering whether his scales have recently stopped being reliable.
-What does he do next?
-Here’s one thing he doesn’t do.
-He doesn’t look at the beans on the scale, note that the scale says 24g, note that he knows they are 24g (via that excellent scale), and conclude that the scale is still working.
-That’s no good at all; he has to use some other scale to check this one.
-This is like the Problem of Easy Knowledge (Cohen 2002), but note that it doesn’t rely on the scale being a source of basic knowledge.
+This is like the Problem of Easy Knowledge (Cohen, 2002), but note that it doesn’t rely on the scale being a source of basic knowledge.
 Florian might have lots of independent evidence that the scale is good; it’s from a good manufacturer and has been producing plausible results for a while.
 Still, if he wants to check it, he has to use something else.
-And here’s the part that seems most surprising to me.
+Here’s the part that seems most surprising to me.
 Add to the story that he has a backup scale, one that he thinks is pretty good but not as good as his best scale.
 It’s fine to use the backup scale to check the main scale, and not fine to use the scale to check itself.
 The best explanation for this is that checking requires sensitivity.
 Using the scale to test itself is a method that isn’t sensitive to whether the scale is working.
 Using some other scale, even a less reliable one, to check whether it is working, is at least somewhat sensitive.
 Checking is, at least in part, a matter of sensitivity chasing.
 One reason it is often good to check what one knows is that sensitivity chasing is often sensible.

 Sensitivity chasing is perfectly acceptable goal in inquiry.
 One might inquire into p for the purpose of making one’s belief in p more sensitive.
 Now assume, as most epistemologists believe, that one can know p even if one’s belief is insensitive in various ways.
 One can know p even if one would still believe p were p false.3 If one has insensitive knowledge, it might be worthwhile to inquire into what one knows with the aim of generating sensitive knowledge.
 Indeed, this seems like a primary aim of what we call checking.
 Inquiring into p by saying p therefore p will not increase one’s sensitivity to whether p is true.
 So it’s worthwhile to not allow that move in the inquiry, if the aim is to increase sensitivity.

-3 One simple example from Saul Kripke (2011).
-I know that I do not falsely believe that I was born on the Galapagos Islands.
+3 One simple example from Saul Kripke (2011): I know that I do not falsely believe that I was born on the Galapagos Islands.
 But while this is knowledge, it is not a sensitive belief.

 5.1.2 Rules

 It’s hard to always be perfectly rational.
 Sometimes it makes sense to not think too hard about things where getting the right answer would be quite literally more trouble than it’s worth.
-I’ll have much more to say about this point in chapter 6, where I make much of this insight from Frank Knight.
+I’ll have much more to say about this point in Chapter 6, where I make much of this insight from Frank Knight.

 It is evident that the rational thing to do is to be irrational, where deliberation and estimation cost more than they are worth.
-(Knight 1921, 67fn1)
+(Knight, 1921: 67fn1)

 Knight is interested in the case where the rational thing to do is not inquire when inquiry would have minimal gains.
-But there is another case that is more relevant here.
+There is another case that is more relevant here.
 Sometimes it is worth having a simple rule that says Always inquire in these situations, rather than having a meta-inquiry into whether inquiry is worthwhile right now.
 To make this a little less abstract, it might be worthwhile always checking that the door is locked when one closes it, even if one frequently knows that one has just locked the door.
-As Hawthorne and Srinivasan (2013) point out, given the non-luminosity of evidence and knowledge, a simple rule like this might do better any other realistic rule.
+As Hawthorne & Srinivasan (2013) point out, given the non-luminosity of evidence and knowledge, a simple rule like this might do better any other realistic rule.

 Often following rules about when to inquire will be part of one’s professional responsibilities.
-I presented an example like this in chapter 7 of Normative Externalism - an inspector who is sent to do a random check of an establishment he had checked just a few days before.
+I presented an example like this in chapter 7 of Normative Externalism: an inspector who is sent to do a random check of an establishment he had checked just a few days before.
 He knows everything is working well; he just checked it!
 But it’s his job to check, and it’s good to have random spot checks on top of regular checks, so it’s good to run this inquiry.
 That’s true even though the inspector knows how it will end.

 5.1.3 Understanding

 There is a famous puzzle about moral testimony.
 Something seems off about a person who simply believes moral principles on the basis of testimony, even from a trusted testifier.
 It’s odd to convert to vegetarianism simply because someone you trust says that’s what morality requires.
 There is also a famous answer to this puzzle, due to Alison Hills (2009).
 (There are other answers too, including ones that deny the puzzle exists.
-But to avoid going down too many rabbit holes, I’m going to assume for now the answer Hills gives is correct.)
+To avoid going down too many rabbit holes, I’m going to assume for now the answer Hills gives is correct.)
 Hills says that moral testimony can give us moral knowledge, like any kind of testimony can provide knowledge, but it can’t provide understanding.
 What’s weird about the person who becomes a vegetarian on testimonial grounds alone is that the can’t explain their actions, since they don’t know why they are acting this way.

 In many cases, but not all, the search for understanding will look like a somewhat different inquiry to the search for knowledge.
 If one wants to know why Franz Ferdinand was assassinated in Sarajevo, one will inquire into the role that city plays in the history of relations between Austria-Hungary and Serbia.
 That will be a different kind of inquiry to determining whether the assassination really happened.
 But in the moral case things aren’t this clear.
 Imagine again our person who hears from a trusted source that meat eating is wrong, but doesn’t understand why this is so.
 They should do some moral inquiry.
-And the inquiry will look, as far as I can see, very similar to the inquiry they will do in case they are working out whether meat eating is wrong.
+The inquiry will look, as far as I can see, very similar to the inquiry they will do in case they are working out whether meat eating is wrong.
 That is, it will look just like an inquiry into whether meat eating is wrong.

 I think the best way to systematise things here is to take appearances at face value.
 Even once one is convinced meat eating is in fact wrong, if one doesn’t know why it is, one will continue to inquire into the morality of meat eating.
-And this inquiry is justified by the aim of coming to understand the wrongness of meat eating.
+This inquiry is justified by the aim of coming to understand the wrongness of meat eating.

 5.1.4 Defragmentation

-Recall Professor Paresseux from subsection 4.5.2.
+Recall Professor Paresseux from Section 4.6.2.
 He’s told that the visiting speaker this week is his old graduate school colleague Professor Assidue.
 But he puts no effort into remembering this fact, and it slips from the front of his mind.
 The talk is approaching, and Paresseux wonders to himself, who’s talking to us this afternoon?
 So he Googles the department talk schedule, sees that it is Assidue, and then says to himself “Ah, I knew that, I saw the email the other day.”

-It is very hard to fit the category of information that has ‘slipped one’s mind’ into familiar epistemological categories.
-I think we should say that Paresseux is correct, and he did indeed know the answer to his inquiry before he started looking.
+It is very hard to fit the category of information that has ‘slipped one’s mind’ into familiar epistemological categories.4 I think we should say that Paresseux is correct, and he did indeed know the answer to his inquiry before he started looking.
 After all, he could have retrieved the information by simply thinking hard about what had happened this week.
-And the best explanation for why that’s possible is that he did still know that Professor Assidue would be the speaker.
+The best explanation for why that’s possible is that he did still know that Professor Assidue would be the speaker.
 But I also think it made sense for him to conduct an inquiry into this thing that he knew.
 It’s much easier to Google something than to trawl one’s memory for the answer.
 More reliable too.
 So this looks like a sensible inquiry for him to have conducted.

 5.1.5 Public Reason